 How can depreciation save taxes?

 Depreciation can help reduce taxable income and thus save taxes.
 When a company or individual acquires an asset, the loss in value of that asset over time can be claimed as a tax-deductible expense.
-This means that the loss in value of the asset can be deducted from taxable income, leading to a reduction in the tax burden.
+This means that the depreciation of the asset can be deducted from taxable income, resulting in a reduction of the tax burden.

 An example of tax savings through depreciation is a company that acquires a new building.
-The company can depreciate the loss in value of the building over a certain period and book this depreciation as an expense in the Profit and Loss Statement account.
-This reduces the company's taxable profit and thus also the tax burden.
+The company can depreciate the loss in value of the building over a certain period and book this depreciation as an expense in the income statement financial statements.
+This reduces the company's taxable profit and thus its tax burden.

 Types of depreciation